Table of Contents Show

 Like every big project, you need a well-structured plan if you want things to run smoothly.
 In these days of Pinterest and Instagram, it’s easy to get carried away and fail to differentiate between what you want and what you need.

-2.Come up with a realistic budget
+Come up with a realistic budget.Come up with a realistic budget.

-When coming up with your budget get at least three quotes for any job in your home and account for any job costing 10-20% more than expected.
-With so many variables involved it will be difficult to work out a strict budget but by calculating the price per square foot you can get a rough estimate.
-Renovations almost always go over budget so have a contingency fund in place to cover unexpected costs.
+When coming up with your budget, get at least three quotes for any job in your home and account for any job costing 10-20% more than expected.
+Working out a strict budget with many variables will be challenging, but you can get a rough estimate by calculating the price per square foot.
+Renovations almost always go over budget, so have a contingency fund to cover unexpected costs.

-3.Choose the right contractors
+Choose the right contractors.Choose the right contractors.

-4.Follow the building rules
+Follow the building rules.Follow the building rules.

-6.Don’t live in the apartment
+Don’t live in the apartment.Don’t live in the apartment.

-No one wants the added cost of temporarily moving out but it should be a consideration.
-If you can’t afford to move out for the entire duration of the project, then at least try to schedule some time away when possible.
+No one wants the added cost of temporarily moving out, but it should be considered.
+If you can’t afford to move out for the entire project, try to schedule some time away when possible.
 Living in the apartment while the renovation is going on will mean you’ll often get in the way and slow down the pace of the work.